Car Accident Settlement Process and Timeline

 At-Fault System (Traditional Insurance Coverage)

-Most states follow the traditional fault system, which makes the person who is at fault for a car accident responsible for the resulting damages.
+Most states follow the traditional fault system, In that system, the person who is at fault for a car accident is responsible for the resulting damages.
 Once it becomes clear that the other driver was at fault, you have the following options:

-- File a third-party claim with the other driver's insurance company; or
+- File a third-party claim with the other driver's insurance company

 Although you can file a lawsuit, keep in mind that choosing to file a suit opens the door for the other party to counter-sue you.

 If your state follows the no-fault system, you can collect economic damages (e.g., medical expenses and lost wages) regardless of who caused the accident.
 Your insurance company is required to pay you for personal injuries up to your policy limit.
-Under this system, you cannot sue the other driver, which shields you from being sued as well.
+Under this system, you cannot sue the other driver, but the other driver can't sue you either.

 Car Accident Settlement Process